oktadev/okta-blog/_source/_posts/2023-01-23-keycloak-kubernetes-prod.md

 ./kubectl-apply.sh -f
 ```

-**Important note**: Keycloak client applications (registry, microservices) will fail the startup until Let's Encrypt has issued the certificate and it has been synchronized inside the cluster.
+**Important note**: Keycloak client applications (a monolith or microservices) will fail the startup until Let's Encrypt has issued the certificate and it has been synchronized inside the cluster.
 In the following section, the issuance process is explained in more detail.

 The certificate might take some minutes to be ready, you can check the status by inspecting the object events: